History of the Jews in the Netherlands: World War II to the late twentieth century

+Three Jewish women in the home for the elderly in Amsterdam.
+The Netherlands, before 1940.

 The Holocaust

 The Holocaust in the Netherlands took place with "remarkable speed" following the Nazi German occupation of neutral Netherlands.
 In less than two years, some 75% of the Dutch-Jewish population was murdered in the Holocaust.
-The Nazis moved quickly to separate Dutch Jews and Jewish refugees from the Dutch population, in a series of small measures leading up to the transportation of Jews to extermination campus.
+The Nazis moved quickly to separate Dutch Jews and Jewish refugees from the Dutch population, in a series of small measures leading up to the transportation of Jews to extermination camps.
 Following the pattern the Nazis established in Germany, Jews were stripped of rights as citizens and could not pursue many professions.
 The chief justice of the Dutch Supreme Court was forced to resign, because he was a Jew.
 His fellow justices did nothing to protest his dismissal.
 Jews were forced to register as Jews, with their names and home addresses listed.
 The regime issued new identity cards to the population, with Jews' cards marked with a large J. The Nazi occupiers used the existing Dutch civil authorities to implement their edicts.
 Resistance could be met with violence by Dutch police.
 When there was general public outrage and a strike protesting measures restricting Jews in February 1941, Dutch police made arrests at the time.
 Immediately afterwards, the Nazi authorities warned the Dutch populace that Jews were not part of the Dutch populace and that those supporting them would "bear the consequences."

 In 1939, there were some 140,000 Dutch Jews living in the Netherlands, among them some 24,000 to 25,000 German-Jewish refugees who had fled from Germany in the 1930s.
 (Other sources claim that some 34,000 Jewish refugees entered the Netherlands between 1933 and 1940, mostly from Germany and Austria).
 The German-Jewish refugees were the first to be targeted with the Nazis' regulations, since they were not Dutch citizens and more vulnerable than the Dutch Jews, and they were brought under the direct control of the police.

 In 2017, a ketuba (Jewish marriage certificate) signed in 1931 was found hidden in a chimney in a private home in the village of Hattem.
 The Overijssel Historical Center began a search for relatives of the couple who were murdered in the Holocaust.